emmanouil/emmanouil.github.io/uinfo.md

 I believe that research should be accessible to everyone – regardless of status / affiliation / location; thus, even though I do not use them, I like the idea of projects like [sci-hub](https://sci-hub.tw/) and [booksc](https://booksc.org/).

 Out of respect of your privacy this site does not use google analytics, or any other traffic-monitoring service.
+I am currently trialing the use of GoatCounter.

 ------